CCLP

 Application Information

-Upon completion of the training and employment requirements, the next step in the certification process is the submission of the application to sit for the certification exam.
+Upon completion of the training courses and all program requirements, the next step in the certification process is the submission of the application to sit for the certification exam.
 A score of 70 or higher must be received on the application to be approved.

 Requirements

-The Certified Community Leadership Practitioner (CCLP) certification designates a committed association professional who has demonstrated a wide range of knowledge essential to manage a community leadership program.
+The Certified Community Leadership Practitioner (CCLP) certification designates a committed association professional who has demonstrated a wide range of knowledge essential to managing a community leadership program.

 Eligibility to submit this application includes: